Parkinson’s Disease

 It takes two or three visits to your neurologist to find the best therapy settings for you, so don’t be discouraged if you only notice a little improvement after your first visit or if your improvement is temporary.

-• DBS is effective for movement symptoms of PD, particularly those that have shown a good response to levodopa.
-In other words, symptoms of your PD that get better (or used to get better) with levodopa are also likely to improve with DBS.
-The exception is tremor; DBS tends to be effective for tremor even if the tremor is difficult to treat with medications.
+DBS is effective for movement symptoms of PD, particularly those that have shown a good response to levodopa/Sinemet.
+In other words, symptoms of your PD that get better (or used to get better) with levodopa/Sinemet are also likely to improve with DBS.
+The exception is tremor; DBS is nearly always effective for tremor - even if the tremor is difficult to treat with medications.

 DBS helps smooth out fluctuations in motor function.
-It provides an average of 4-5 additional hours per day of good ON time, and patients report improved quality of life.
-Many patients are able to reduce their medication doses.
-Patients with DBS often describe that their motor abilities feel improved to the point where they were 5 years or so ago.
-These effects last for years, and because DBS therapy is flexible, the stimulator settings can be modified to fit your symptoms as they progress over time.
+It provides an average of 4-5 additional hours per day of your best movement time, and patients report better quality of life.
+Most patients are able to reduce their medication doses.
+Patients with DBS often describe that their movement abilities feel improved to the point where they were 5 years or so before surgery.
+DBS continues to help your movements for the rest of your life, and because DBS therapy is flexible, the stimulator settings can be modified to fit your symptoms as they change over time with your Parkinson's.

 At your appointment, I will ask you about your medical history, the movement symptoms of your PD that you find most bothersome, which medications or therapies you have tried, and whether you are experiencing any cognitive problems.
 I will also perform a physical examination.